Vision In Action

 Loreto Sisters

 Sr. Cyril Mooney was born in Bray, Co.
 Wicklow in 1936.
 She joined the Institute of the Blessed Virgin Mary (ibvm), the Loreto Sisters, and in 1956 moved to India, where she worked until her death in 2023.
 Sr. Cyril is widely known and respected throughout India as a pioneer of quality education and support services for children from poor rural and urban backgrounds.
+In 1979 she became principal of the Loreto Day School at Sealdah, Kolkata.
+During her time there she transformed and expanded the school to ensure access for students from lower-caste and socially deprived backgrounds.

 Sister Consilio Fitzgerald RSM